joris97jansen/borrowser/ARCHITECTURE.md

 2. The parser builds the tree node-by-node.
 3. After each incremental update, a `DomUpdate` event is emitted.

+`DomUpdate` is the legacy snapshot path.
+A patch-based stream also exists:
+`DomPatchUpdate { handle, from, to, patches }` carries incremental DOM mutations for a specific document handle and version range.
+The patch event is defined but not applied yet; the snapshot path remains the default until the patch model and applier are finalized.

 DOM nodes are simple, ergonomic Rust enums:

 ```rust